Recognition of prior learning

-- A300 Bachelor of Arts (major in Animation)
+- A300 Bachelor of Arts (major in advertising)

-- A300 Bachelor of Arts (major in Film and Television)
+- A300 Bachelor of Arts (major in journalism)

-- A300 Bachelor of Arts (major in Journalism)
+- A300 Bachelor of Arts (major in photography)

-- A300 Bachelor of Arts (major in Photography)
+- A300 Bachelor of Arts (major in creative writing)

 Graduates from the program have effectively demonstrated that they have the knowledge and skills to effectively work in both a local and international context.